psss/did/docs/examples.rst

 Use ``tmt tests import`` to gather old metadata stored in different sources and convert them into the new ``fmf`` format.
-By default ``Makefile`` and ``PURPOSE`` files in the current directory are inspected and the ``Nitrate`` test case management system is contacted to gather all related metadata.
+By default ``Makefile`` and ``PURPOSE`` files in the current directory are inspected plus the ``Nitrate`` and ``Polarion`` test case management systems are contacted to gather all related metadata.

 In order to fetch data from Nitrate you need to have ``nitrate`` module installed.
 For each test case found in Nitrate separate fmf